nhsconnect/nhslogin/src/vectors-of-trust.md

 ### Example 3: Partner service provides access to both basic data and sensitive data

 This example maps onto a service offering multiple features, of which some require basic user data, and some require sensitive user data.
-The service requires medium verification and high authentication.
+The service requires medium verification and strong authentication.

 The service sends the following as acceptable Vectors in the ‘vtr’ parameter: